 Here we look at mixed feeding your baby, which is combining breastfeeding and formula feeding

-"When it comes to feeding your baby, it’s not always a question of only breastfeeding or only formula feeding; many women do a combination of both, often called combination feeding, combined feeding, mixed feeding, or partial breastfeeding".
+"When it comes to feeding your baby, it’s not always a question of only breastfeeding or only formula feeding; many women do a combination of both.
+Watch our video to find out more about mixed/combination feeding.